What Does Bioavailability Mean and Why Does it Matter?

 This is especially true for some phytonutrients–powerful plant nutrients that protect our cells from damage and slow down the aging process.
 For example, carotenoids in sweet potatoes and carrots are more bioavailable when cooked.
 And cooked tomatoes have higher levels of bioavailable lycopene.

-Chopping, Blending, Etc.
+Bioavailability of Chopping, Blending, Etc.

 Phytonutrients are usually found in the cell walls of plants.
 And depending on the health of your gut, it may be difficult for your digestive system to break the cell walls and release the nutrients trapped inside.
 Therefore, in some cases, smoothies, purees, and fresh veggie juices may increase the bioavailability of these phytonutrients.